1. What made you want to get your MD degree at WVU?

 6. How do you balance your home, school, and social life?

-7. What do you think about the schools community service requirement?
-You've been involved in the schools Talent Show.
+8. What do you think about the school's community service requirements?

 10. What are your goals after graduating?